 MKTG-7005 Search Engine Marketing 3 This course will cover fundamental and advanced concepts in Search Engine Marketing and pay per click (PPC) advertising.
 All students will engage in individual simulated activities and will run a ppc campaign using Stukent, a digital real-world simulation.
 Project deliverables include Google Ads account set up, keyword list research & formulation, match types configuration, ad copywriting, goal setting, keyword bidding, geo & language targeting, ad groups organization, ad extensions configurations, campaign optimization and ROI measurement.
 Advanced course topics include display advertising, ad extensions, day parting, conversion tracking, remarketing, and demographic targeting.
 Students will be prepared to write the Google Fundamentals of Search Certification exam at the completion of the course.
 MKTG-7006 Customer Behaviour 3 Marketing begins and ends with the customer.
 To succeed in the marketplace, organizations must understand the behaviors of their customers.
 This course will introduce students to the major psychological, social and situational influences that impact consumer choice.
 Marketing's application of consumer theory will be studied in traditional and digital buying environments.
 Students will also reflect on their individual roles as consumers in a market-driven society.
 The course includes an overview of popular consumer research methods and addresses the evolving role of marketing in the creation and diffusion of culture.
 Students will complete projects using consumer behaviour theory and research to develop marketing tactics.
 MKTG-7007 Digital Marketing 3 This course will explore the role of digital marketing in contemporary marketing, challenging students to employ a critical evaluation of tactics that will prepare them to manage an ever-changing digital Marketing mix.
 Tactics explored will include display media, search, affiliate, email, social and mobile; privacy, policy, ethical and legal issues will also be considered and relevant metrics will be introduced.
 The course will culminate in the development of an online marketing plan, leveraging the student's understanding of the relevance of a variety of online marketing tactics in fulfilling marketing objectives.
 MGMT-7016 Managing Programs & Projects 3 This course gives management students the leadership skills to develop a project selection and prioritization process within a PMO (Project Management Office).
 The course also focuses on program and project leadership, the various methods of leadership, project integration and assesses legal and ethical project management issues.
 Students learn the process of analyzing, creating and managing the project plan and the project management processes for managing and controlling the overall program/project.
 This course covers all of the PMI (Project Management Institute) knowledge areas of project management together into a consolidated whole, and gives the student a higher-level leadership view of portfolio, program and project management and the tools and techniques to plan, execute and control various types of projects.

 MKTG-7011 Advanced Topics in Digital Marketing 3 This course focuses on the creation and analysis of complex digital marketing strategies and tactics.
 Topics at the forefront of digital marketing both now and in the future will be surveyed, debated, and ultimately become components of student created digital plans.
 Methods of study will include presentation, discussion, research, and writing using cases, scenarios, and live client data.
 The student will ultimately perform a literature review and produce a research paper exploring a cutting edge topic in digital marketing.
 MKTG-7008 Marketing & Metrics & Analysis 3 This course teaches the student decision-making theory and methods of analysis that support the web analytics discipline.
 Topics include customer, competitor, and marketing analysis.
 Students are introduced to the concepts and principles of information acquisition, manipulation and management as it relates to website visitor metrics, website traffic acquisition, and website content management.
 Advanced experience in the use of the Google Analytics platform will be provided.
 Students will complete and present a detailed website analysis for a client in industry as the culminating project in this course.
 MKTG-7009 Managing Customer Relationships 3 This course deals with the current challenges of capturing, managing and using customer data to maximize customer experience, satisfaction and profitability.
-Customer Relationship Marketing will be detailed beyond the tactical level so that its strategic relevance and organizational application become clear.
+Managing customer relationship will be detailed beyond the tactical level so that its strategic relevance and organizational application become clear.
 Customer-based initiatives and customer centricity will be discussed through applied cases.
-Both business-to-consumer and business-to-business relationships will be addressed, and students will learn the IDIC process, how to assess customer value and Return on Customer.
+Both business-to-consumer and business-to business relationships will be addressed based on the IDIC process.
 ENTP-7001 Business Entrepreneurship 3 This course gives students a comprehensive knowledge of the functions of a small to medium sized business and the characteristics, opportunities and challenges of entrepreneurship.
 Students will prepare and defend a business plan for a new business and examine alternative to starting a new business.
 Topics include accounting principles and strategies, legal issues and managing risk, leadership and ethics, market research and marketing plans for the small business.
 Students leave the course with an effective, valid business plan ready to implement.
 COOP-1021 Co-Op Educ.
 Employment Prep 1 This workshop will provide an overview of the Co-operative Education consultants and students' roles and responsibilities as well as the Co-operative Education Policy.
 It will provide students with employment preparatory skills specifically related to co-operative education work assignments and will prepare students for their work term.

 COOP-BDM1W BDM1 Co-op Work Term 1